 The Title IX Coordinator and Deputy Coordinators are charged with coordinating the College response to reports of misconduct under this policy.
 The Title IX Coordinator and Deputy Coordinators do not serve as advocates for either the complainant or the respondent.
-The Title IX Coordinator or Deputy Coordinators will explain to both parties the informal and formal processes outlined below and the provisions for confidentiality.
+The Title IX Coordinator or Deputy Coordinators will explain to both parties the informal and formal processes and the provisions for confidentiality.
 Where appropriate, the Title IX Coordinator or Deputy Coordinators will provide to both parties' supportive measures on options for obtaining advocacy, medical and counseling services, and making criminal reports, and will assist with providing information on other resources.
 The Title IX Coordinator and Deputy Coordinators will coordinate with other campus officials to take appropriate interim actions such as no contact orders, academic accommodations, and rearrangement of academic and work assignments.
+Title IX Investigators are responsible for gathering evidence in order to determine if the alleged misconduct or violence meets Title IX standards, and to provide the Title IX Coordinator with evidence with which to base the written documentation of responsibility at the conclusion of the grievance process.

 Supportive measures mean non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to the complainant or the respondent before or after the filing of a formal complaint or where no formal complaint has been filed.
 Such measures may include counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, changes in work locations, leaves of absence, increased security and monitoring of certain areas of the campus, and other similar measures.
 The College will maintain all supportive measures provided to a complainant or respondent as confidential, to the extent such confidentiality would not impair the ability of the College to provide the supportive measures.
+The College will ensure that the Title IX Coordinator and Deputy

-The College will ensure that the Title IX Coordinator and Deputy Coordinators will not have a conflict of interest or bias for or against complainants or respondents generally or against an individual complainant or respondent.
+Coordinators will not have a conflict of interest or bias for or against complainants or respondents generally or against an individual complainant or respondent.
 The Title IX Coordinator and Deputy Coordinators have received proper training on the definition of sexual harassment and how to properly conduct an investigation and grievance process regarding Title IX claims, which may include hearings, appeals, and informal resolution processes, as applicable, and how to serve impartially, including the avoidance of prejudgment of the facts at issue, conflicts of interest, and bias.